-It is common practice for claimants coming up to the end of a limitation period to try and buy time before having to pay the court issue fee and plead the claim.
+It is common practice for claimants coming up to the end of a limitation period to try and buy time before having to pay the court issue fee and set out their particulars of claim.
 They can do this by agreeing a standstill agreement with the defendant.
 These agreements come in many forms, some extending and others suspending the limitation period.
 Problems can and do quite frequently arise, for example where the agreement is made with the wrong party or where there is disagreement over the scope and effect of the standstill.

-In Russell v Jones, Coulson J, then in the Technology and Construction Court, suggested that claimants could often find it easier to forget about standstill agreements.
+In Russell v Stone, Coulson J (then in the Technology and Construction Court and now in the Court of Appeal) suggested that claimants could often find it easier to forget about standstill agreements.
 Instead they should begin proceedings and then ask for a stay of six months or so to follow the pre-action protocol process.

 After issue of proceedings but before service of the claim form

-It is possible to obtain a stay after issue and before service of the claim form – see Grant v Dawn Meats (UK).
-Parties may also choose to agree to suspend time after issue and before service.
+It is possible (but not usual) to obtain a stay from the court after issue and before service of the claim form – see Grant v Dawn Meats (UK).
+Parties may alternatively agree to suspend time after issue and before service.
 This happened in Bethell Construction Ltd v Deloitte and Touche where the parties agreed an extension of time for service of the claim form and particulars of claim, terminable upon 14 days' written notice by either party.
-It ended in tears for the claimant because its solicitor forgot that he hadn’t served the claim form (he’d previously provided a copy expressly not by way of service) and proceeded to serve only the particulars of claim without giving notice in accordance with the agreement.
-The defendant’s solicitor spotted the error and gave notice.
-The claimant failed to serve the claim form within 14 days and the court held that the claim was out of time.
+It’s important to think about the wording of any agreement or consent order where service of a claim form is concerned and to specify whether the deadline is to be interpreted in accordance with CPR 7.5 or not (see Oran Environmental Solutions Ltd v QBE Insurance (Europe) Ltd).

 Stay of proceedings after service of the claim form